You're planning on traveling and haven't decided on a place to stay yet?

 3. Verify your potential host's Airbnb profile

 We're now stepping into a new phase: ensuring that not only the listing but also the host is good.
+Many airbnb guest who give a bad rating are actually unsatisfied about their airbnb host more than the lodging itself.

 The first thing to do is check if they have a profile picture and their account is verified.
 If they connected their social media accounts, good, but it's not a big deal if they didn't.